prorev/prorev.github.io/_posts/2020-12-16-javascript-es.md

 ### Arrow Function

 This is new ES6 feature.
-The same function from above can be achieved using the alternative function syntax (arrow function syntax):
+The same function from above can be achieved using arrow function syntax:

 ```js
 const square = (x) => x*x
 ```

-Typically, I avoid using the arrow function from the same reason I avoid the lambda functions in Python, but they are possible.
+> I avoid using the arrow function from the same reason I avoid the lambda functions in Python, but they are possible.

 ### Class